Marquise Goodwin

-Marquise Derell Goodwin Sr. (born November 19, 1990) is an American former professional football wide receiver.
+Marquise Derell Goodwin Sr. (born November 19, 1990) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He also is an Olympian who competed in the long jump in track and field.
 He was selected by the Buffalo Bills in the third round of the 2013 NFL draft.
 He played college football for the Texas Longhorns.

-In track and field, his specialty is the long jump, an event in which he won two national college championships.
+In track and field, his specialty was the long jump, an event in which he won two national college championships.
 Goodwin represented the United States at the 2008 IAAF World Junior Championships, the 2011 World University Games, the 2011 IAAF World Championships, the 2012 Summer Olympics, and the 2015 Pan American Games, where he won silver.
-He has competed as a long jumper and sprinter, and has been a top competitor in the 60 meters and 100 meters dashes, and the triple jump.
+In addition to the long jump, he was a sprinter and triple jumper who competed in the 60 meters and 100 meters dashes.

 Early life

 Goodwin was born in Lubbock, Texas.
 He attended Rowlett High School in Rowlett, Texas, and played high school football and competed in track and field for the Rowlett Eagles.
 He had the second fastest 100-meter time (10.24w) in the state, was the state champion in the triple jump and long jump, and was a member of the state title-winning 4 × 100-meter relay team.
 He won seven Texas Class 5A state track and field championships while he was at Rowlett.
 He also finished first in the long jump at the 2008 World Junior Championships in Athletics in Bydgoszcz, Poland, and first again at the 2008 and 2009 United States Junior Championships.
 At the 2009 USA Outdoor Track and Field Championships, Goodwin set the national high school record in the long jump and placed fifth (8.18 m).

 In his high school career, he caught 132 passes for 1,709 yards (12.95 average) and 17 touchdowns.